dune3d/dune3d-docs/usage.rst

 -----------

 Show or hide the current body's solid model by clicking on the cube next to it in the workspace browser in the left side of the window.
+Right-clicking on a body row in the workspace browser opens a context menu for renaming the body or changing its solid model color.

 Use clipping planes to hide parts of the solid model.